jamesbutler01/Portfolio/README.md

  - ### Machine learning
     - #### Supervised learning
-	- [Neurons can encode the value of multiple objects simultaneously](https://github.com/jamesbutler01/Portfolio/blob/main/Simultaneous%20value%20coding/neuron%20value%20coding.ipynb): Modelling firing rates using GLMs and statistics reveals neurons in the brain can respond to the value of at least 4 different objects in our peripheral vision, simultaneously.
+	- [Neurons can encode the value of multiple objects simultaneously](https://github.com/jamesbutler01/Portfolio/blob/main/Simultaneous%20value%20coding/NeuronValueCoding.ipynb): Modelling firing rates using GLMs and statistics reveals neurons in the brain can respond to the value of at least 4 different objects in our peripheral vision, simultaneously.
-        - [Using logistic regression to predict where a monkey will look](https:github.com): Model comparison of different independent variables demonstrated that the value of objects in our peripheral vision influences where we will next look.
+        - [Using logistic regression to predict where a monkey will look](https:github.com): Model comparison and feature selection demonstrates we can evaluate items in our peripheral vision to decide where to look.
-        - [Decoding what a monkey will choose using SVM](https:github.com): Neural activity in certain regions predicts what option an monkey will choose trial-by-trial, as evidenced by SVM decoding on neural firing rates.
      - #### Unsupervised learning
-        -  [Dimensionality reduction to reveal how neural networks encoding information](https:github.com): Using PCA and correlation matrices, I demonstrate that neurons can rotate their encoding of information to orthogonalize it when necessary.
+        -  [Dimensionality reduction to reveal how neural networks encode information](https:github.com): Using PCA and correlation matrices, I demonstrate that neurons can rotate their encoding of information to orthogonalize it when necessary.
         -  [Quantifying the extent of clustering within a neural network](https:github.com): Measurement of the angle of information coding between neurons (PAIRs) in a high dimensional state space to quantify the amount that neuron responses within a network are clustered.